puppetlabs/gatling-puppet-load-test/NEW_README.md

 ##### ABS (Always Be Scheduling)

-**NOTE: This facility is not publically available and can only be used by personnel employed by Puppet the company.**
+**NOTE: This facility is not publicly available and can only be used by personnel employed by Puppet the company.**

-**NOTE:** AWS instances provided by ABS are automatically destroyed after 24 hours.
-The lifetime of these instances  can be set to an alternative value by setting the with `ABS_AWS_REAP_TIME` environment variable in seconds.
+**NOTE:** AWS instances provided by ABS are automatically destroyed after 24 hours by the [AWS EC2 Reaper](https://github.com/puppetlabs/aws_resource_reaper/tree/master/lambdas/ec2#aws-ec2-reaper).
+The lifetime of these instances can be set to an alternative value by setting the desired lifetime with the `ABS_AWS_REAP_TIME` environment variable in seconds.

+Alternatively, the lifetime can be specified in days via the `ABS_AWS_REAP_DAYS` environment variable.
+Setting this variable will override any value set for the `ABS_AWS_REAP_TIME` environment variable.

+In either case, the value is ultimately specified in seconds as the `reap_time` parameter of the request to the [`awsdirect` endpoint](https://github.com/puppetlabs/always-be-scheduling#apiv2awsdirect).
+This is translated to the `termination_date` tag specified by ABS for the EC2 instance; it can be manually edited in the EC2 console to change the specified value.

+The Terminator component of the Reaper runs periodically to ensure that all EC2 instances are terminated if they are past their `termination_date`.

 * In order to use an AWS account with access to puppetlabs network resources, you need to use